-And it’s a useful model to revisit right now – not just for leaders, but for everyone, everywhere.
+And it’s a useful model to revisit right now – not just for leaders, but for everyone.

 First though, here’s the premise of the model:

-There are two main areas you can spend your energy on – your Circle of Concern or your Circle of Influence.
-According to Covey, highly effective people spend far more energy focusing on their Circle of Influence than on their Circle of Concern.
-In a nutshell, the main point of the model is that instead of spending a lot of teeth gnashing on the things that simply concern us, we should spend our time and energy on the things we have influence over or can control.
+There are three main areas you can spend your energy on – your Circle of Concern, your Circle of Influence and your Circle of Control.
+According to Covey, highly effective people spend far more energy focusing on their Circle of Influence and Circle of Control than on their Circle of Concern.
+In a nutshell, the main point of the model is that instead of spending a lot of teeth gnashing on the things that simply concern or worry us, but which we have no control over, we should spend our time and energy on the things we have influence over or can control.

 So what falls into each circle?

 Our Circle of Concern will be things which we think about, worry about and which concern us, but which we have no direct influence over.
-For instance, if we apply this idea to COVID-19, our concern may be about the rate the virus is spreading around the globe and the potential consequences of this.
-We may be worried about it, but our ability to change this rate as an individual at a global level may be limited (unless of course, you’re a leader of a country or Tedros Adhanom Ghebreyesus…)
+For instance, if we apply this idea to COVID-19, our concern may be about the impact and rate the virus is spreading around the globe and the potential consequences of this.
+We may be worried about it, but our ability to change this rate as an individual at a global level may be limited (unless of course, you’re a leader of a country).

 Our Circle of Influence, on the other hand, encompasses those concerns which we can realistically do something about.
 They’re the things which we can influence, although we may not have direct control over the end outcome.
-For example, we could use our role as a leader within our organisation to influence our team members to follow the World Health Organisation’s (WHO) recommendations.
+For example, we could use our role as a leader within our organisation to influence our team members to follow the recommendations of trusted sources – like the Ministry of Health here in Aotearoa New Zealand.
 We can model compassion and care during a challenging time.
 We can lead effectively through challenging times, like I outline in this blog.